New construction solutions

 Building owner equipment rebates

 Rebates are available to building owners to help offset the incremental costs of implementing certain energy efficiency measures.
 Rebates will be paid at $0.10 per kilowatt-hour of savings plus $150 per average peak kW for the first year of electrical energy and demand savings, respectively, and issued in two phases: 1.
 A partial payment, payable once construction has started 2.
-A final payment, payable once an as-built energy model and energy analysis report have been submitted and approved by SRP
+A final payment, payable once an as-built energy model and energy analysis report have been submitted by the program appointed EDA team and approved by SRP

 Building owner equipment rebates